Dillweed Namespace Project · Governance Framework · Founding Phase

 5.2 Technical Steering Committee

 A Technical Steering Committee (TSC) — initially three to five members, always an odd number — will govern specification evolution.
 Membership is earned through demonstrated technical contribution to the specification or reference implementations.
-The TSC operates by consensus, with the founding steward holding a permanent seat.
+The TSC operates by consensus, with the founding steward holding the continuity seat described in §5.1.
 In the event of a tied vote, the founding steward's position prevails.

 5.3 Participant Council